HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

   end

-  userE->>+evm: Call method to cross the tokens evm-->>admin: Send fees to the admin address evm-->>evm: Send tokens from user account to the bridge account<br/>Tokens on the bridge account are considered "locked" Note over evm: If the token is not supported<br/>i.e. there is no equivalent token on Hathor yet<br/>the transaction will fail evm--)-fed: emit event with the request to cross tokens<br/>This will include the token uid<br/>of the equivalent token on Hathor fed->>+cood: Notify a crossing of tokens from the EVM event Note over cood: Save the request<br/>Wait 5 blocks for confirmation
+  userE->>+evm: Call method to cross the tokens evm-->>evm: Check token is supported, if not, fail transaction evm-->>admin: Send fees to the admin address evm-->>evm: Send tokens from user account to the bridge account<br/>Tokens on the bridge account are considered "locked" evm--)-fed: emit event with the request to cross tokens<br/>This will include the token uid<br/>of the equivalent token on Hathor fed->>+cood: Notify a crossing of tokens from the EVM event Note over cood: Save the request<br/>Wait 5 blocks for confirmation